Ilan Manouach: Noirs

-Noirs is a fac-simile of the original edition of Les Schroumpfs Noirs, with all printed colors replaced with blue.
+Noirs is a fac-simile of the original edition of Les Schroumpfs Noirs, with all printed colours replaced with blue.
 The book has been compared to certain appropriations from Carmelo Bene's, specifically Romeo e Giulietta : storia di Shakespeare secondo Carmelo Bene.

+ONEPIECE

+ONEPIECE is a 21,450-page book containing 102 volumes of the manga series One Piece by Eiichiro Oda.
+It is speculated to be one of the largest single-volume books in existence.
+It was created to bring awareness to the modern comic book industry primarily existing online.

 Shapereader

 Shapereader is a tactile language specifically designed to allow the creation of narrative works of tactile literature for, and from a visually impaired readership.
-While it has been mainly created for the purposes of a blind community, the Shapereader repertoire can also be experienced by the acquainted regular user.
-The Shapereader consists of a repertoire of anaglyph shapes called tactigrams designed to provide haptic equivalents for objects, actions, affections, characters and so on.
+While it has been mainly created for the purposes of the blind community, the Shapereader repertoire can also be experienced by the acquainted regular user.
+Shapereader consists of a repertoire of anaglyph shapes called tactigrams designed to provide haptic equivalents for objects, actions, affections and characters.

-The Shapereader has been presented during the International Comics Festival of Angoulême, at the Onassis Cultural Center in Athens and workshops have been conducted in Athens, Tel Aviv and France.
+Shapereader has been presented during the International Comics Festival of Angoulême, at the Onassis Cultural Center in Athens and workshops have been conducted in Athens, Tel Aviv and France.